NP558565/Amazon-Clone/README.md

 - see spark on bottom of firebase page, select Blaze
 - then go firebase -> Functions grab the api link inside paste into axios
 - cd to amazon-clone: `npm run build`
-- `firebase deploy --only hosting` (hosting: front-end, functions: back-end)
+- `firebase deploy --only hosting`

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.